devjpatell/devjpatell/README.md

 - Full-Stack Developer with experience in ASP.NET Core, Angular, Python, SQL, and REST APIs
 - AI & RAG Enthusiast building intelligent document-based systems
 - Interested in Machine Learning, Computer Vision, Generative AI, and scalable backend systems
-- Currently pursuing M.S.
-Computer Science at The University of Texas at Arlington
+- Currently pursuing M.S. in Computer Science at The University of Texas at Arlington

 ---